EOSIO/eos/contracts/enumivo.msig/README.md

-eosio.msig
+enumivo.msig
 --------

 Actions:
 The naming convention is codeaccount::actionname followed by a list of paramters.

 Create a proposal
-## eosio.msig::propose    proposer proposal_name requested trx
+## enumivo.msig::propose    proposer proposal_name requested trx
    - **proposer** account proposing a transaction
    - **proposal_name** name of the proposal (should be unique for proposer)
    - **requested** permission levels expected to approve the proposal